CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

-Note that, in line with Definition \ref{def:unsMassFlow}, $\phi_1(t)$ takes into account the material flows extracted from non-renewable reserves (i.e., $c^6_{6,6}$), while $\phi_\text{nz}(t)$ is the difference between the mass flow rate of $\text{CO}_2$ emitted to the atmosphere (which is considered a pollutant because well beyond the natural atmospheric concentrations) and the mass flow rate of $\text{CO}_2$ removed by the carbon-capture system, i.e., $u(t)$.
+Note that, consistent with Definition \ref{def:unsMassFlow}, $\phi_1(t)$ takes into account the material flows extracted from non-renewable reserves (i.e., $c^6_{6,6}$), whereas $\phi_\text{nz}(t)$ is the difference between the mass flow rate of $\text{CO}_2$ emitted to the atmosphere (which is considered a pollutant because it is well beyond the natural atmospheric concentrations) and the mass flow rate of $\text{CO}_2$ removed by the carbon-capture system, i.e., $u(t)$.
 Specifically, $\phi_\text{nz}(t)$ corresponds to the net-zero target and it is met when

 where $\gamma \in \overline{\mathbb{R}}_+$ is a constant.
-The constant $\gamma$ is the concentration of $\text{CO}_2$ in the considered part of the troposphere, i.e., in the compartments $c^1_{1,1}$ and $c^4_{4,4}$ together, that in the net-zero condition have the total input flow equal to the total output flow (i.e., $u(t)$).
-Note that the exchange of carbon inside the troposphere, i.e., between $c^1_{1,1}$ and $c^4_{4,4}$, is not constrained in the net-zero target, and hence, in general, $x_1(t)$ and $x_4(t)$ can vary over time even if condition (\ref{eq:phiNZ}) is reached.
+The constant $\gamma$ is the mass of $\text{CO}_2$ in the considered part of the troposphere, i.e., in the compartments $c^1_{1,1}$ and $c^4_{4,4}$ together, that, for a net-zero condition, have the total input flow equal to the total output flow (i.e., $u(t)$).
+Note that the exchange of carbon inside the troposphere, i.e., between $c^1_{1,1}$ and $c^4_{4,4}$, is not constrained in the net-zero target, and hence, in general $x_1(t)$ and $x_4(t)$ can vary over time even if condition (\ref{eq:phiNZ}) is reached.